dipampaul17/synapz/README.md

 ## 📊 key visualizations & insights from `batch_run_20250518_121146`

-the hard numbers (p-values, specific averages, etc.) for our latest comprehensive run are in `results/batch_run_20250518_121146/compiled_batch_results.json` and the detailed `experiment_pair_details.csv`. we encourage you to dig into these files to see the raw and compiled outputs.
+the hard numbers (p-values, specific averages, etc.) for our latest comprehensive run (`batch_run_20250518_121146`, n=33 pairs) are in `results/batch_run_20250518_121146/compiled_batch_results.json` and the detailed `experiment_pair_details.csv`. we encourage you to dig into these files to see the raw and compiled outputs.

-the visualizations in `results/batch_run_20250518_121146/visualizations/` help paint the picture:
+the visualizations in `results/batch_run_20250518_121146/visualizations/` help paint the picture. here's a snapshot of what this run suggests:

 <div align="center">
   <p style="margin-bottom: 0.5em;"><strong>overall effectiveness & evidence (`evidence_summary.png`, `readability_metrics.png`):</strong></p>